bee-browser/bee/packages/dfagen/README.md

 You don't need to use it in most cases, but this package supplementarily provides a library crate.

-## How to process lookahead terms in lexical production rules
+## How to process lookahead restrictions in lexical production rules

 Generally, there are two approaches:

 1. Use a sequence of characters (to be precise, a sequence of Unicode character sets) instead of a single character as an index of the state transition table of a DFA
-2. Take lookahead terms into account when generating a DFA
+2. Take lookahead restrictions into account when generating a DFA

 `bee-dfagen` generates a DFA in the fist approach.